Contact us for more information.

 Chronic inflammation of the periodontium destroys the connections between the tooth and the gum, causing bone resorption, and finally giving rise to periodontitis.

 We would recommend that anyone experiencing any of the above symptoms: contact us for a consultation.
-Our team of specialised periodontists will make a diagnosis and if necessary, create a personalised treatment programme using the IMI Clinic’s method aiming to counteract periodontitis with non-surgical, pain-free, and non-invasive procedures.
+Our team will make a diagnosis and if necessary, create a personalised treatment programme using the IMI Clinic’s method aiming to counteract periodontitis with non-surgical, pain-free, and non-invasive procedures.

 Recent studies have also reinforced the theory that once the bacteria associated with periodontal disease get into the bloodstream this can provoke persistent bacteraemia, thereby playing both a direct and indirect role in the onset of numerous other associated diseases.
 In particular, cardiovascular disease (heart attack and stroke), diabetes, lung disease, pregnancy complications and osteoporosis.
 IMI clinic promotes, sponsors and finances research projects in the field, and use their findings to offer on-going sharing the results with all the training and periodic refresher courses to its dentists, hygienists, and auxiliary staff.